AlecRust/protected-video/README.md

 # Protected Video [![CI](https://github.com/AlecRust/protected-video/actions/workflows/ci.yml/badge.svg)](https://github.com/AlecRust/protected-video/actions/workflows/ci.yml)

-WordPress plugin that adds a "Protected Video" Gutenberg block, used for embedding YouTube/Vimeo videos with a [Plyr](https://github.com/sampotts/plyr) overlay that prevents access to the underlying player.
+WordPress plugin that adds a "Protected Video" Gutenberg block, that prevents easy sharing of the video.

+## Features

+- Uses [Plyr](https://github.com/sampotts/plyr) as the video player which overlays default player with custom controls
+- Includes modifications to prevent default player becoming clickable when paused etc.
+- Obfuscates video information in the HTML to prevent users finding it via "View Source"
+- Provides a settings page to configure the player theme to match your site's branding

 ## Installation